MikeyBeez/SimpleAgent/README.md

 You also need to pip install langchain.

 Starting a conversation:  python3 conversation4.py --duration 60 --initial_prompt "What's a good car to buy?"

+I've added a directory for LM Studio instead of Ollama.
+I need to set things like number of tokens, and as far as I can see, you can't do this in Ollama.